 1940, 1952, 1964, 1976, 1988, 2000, 2012, 2024

-People born in the Year of the Dragon people are born in 1940, 1952, 1964, 1976, 1988, 2000, 2012, 2024 so if you’re a Dragon, read on for a few more details!
+People born in the Year of the Dragon were born in 1940, 1952, 1964, 1976, 1988, 2000, 2012, and 2024.

 They’re passionate about their goals and have the self-reliance, smarts, and charm to win over people, succeed at business dealings, and in general enjoy life!

 Dragon leaders make for tough bosses, as they’re good at giving orders, and will hold people accountable to big results!

 Chinese Zodiac Elements

 Chinese astrology assigns each year with one of the five elements (Metal, Water, Wood, Earth, and Fire).
 When you combine these five elements with the 12-year cycle of animal signs, you get a 60-year cycle.